-It’s looking more hopeful at the Northpole as Santa’s team spent the weekend getting all the elves caught up on much-needed training and important upgrades of equipment to fix the first four OSHA violations.
+It’s looking more hopeful at the Northpole lately as Santa’s team is getting all the elves caught up on much-needed training, certifications, and important upgrades of equipment to correct the first four OSHA violations.
 Today we work with ladders.
 What?
 Ladders?
 Seriously?
 How dangerous can a ladder be?
 It’s dangerous enough to become sixth on OSHA’s TopTen list for killing 150 workers a year and injuring another 20,000.
+That’s just job-related injuries now add those weekend warriors jamming the ERs.

-Maybe because a ladder looks so easy and innocent to use or maybe we learned how to use a ladder incorrectly from our Dads why so many winds up visiting the E.R.
+Maybe because a ladder looks so easy and innocent to use or maybe we learned how to use a ladder incorrectly from our Dads, maybe why so many wind up visiting the E.R.
 Here again, training is the most critical part of safety and learning how to properly use a ladder is a skill you’ll use pretty much the rest of your life.
 Remember as with any training given, always document by having workers sign in and attach copies of the material covered.

 - Set up the ladder on a firm flat even surface.
 Using a ladder on an incline may only hasten your fall.

-- Keep your hands free from holding tools, tool bag or a cup of coffee when using a ladder.
+- Keep your hands free from holding tools, a tool bag, or a cup of coffee when using a ladder.
 You need both hands to keep your balance and safely ascend/descend the ladder.

 - Don’t stand on the top cap.
 It’s not a step or a place to stand on.
 It also makes the ladder less stable and more possible of a fall.